 Serving and Decanting Chateau Charmail with Wine, Food, Pairing Tips

-Chateau Charmail is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
+Chateau Charmail is best when it is served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-The wine of Chateau Charmail is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+The wine of Chateau Charmail is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.

 Château Charmail Wine Tasting Notes